snowplow-archive/snowplow.github.com/_posts/2016-03-xx-snowplow-r78-great-hornbill-released.md

 }
 {% endhighlight %}

+Additionally, move the `stream-type` setting from the `sink.kinesis.in` section to the `sink` section.

+You can see an example of the correct configuration file layout [here][eshoconexample].

 <h2 id="help">8.
 Getting help</h2>

 For more details on this release, please check out the [r78 Great Hornbill][r78-release] on GitHub.